Lightfoot Says Chicago 'Must Do Better' Finding Missing Black Women And Girls, Whose Cases Are Disproportionately Ignored

 CHICAGO (CBS) — Missing Black women and girls are disproportionately ignored, and Saturday it was the focus of a caucus led by Congresswoman Robin Kelly.

-It’s an issue CBS 2 has been dedicated to and highlighted for years.READ MORE: Schools Scramble After Downstate Judge Halts Pritzker's Mask Mandate
+It’s an issue CBS 2 has been dedicated to and highlighted for years.READ MORE: Year Of The Tiger Honored At Navy Pier

 The forum explored the ways that Black women and girls go missing at higher rates than White women and how their cases are less likely to be solved and less likely to receive media attention.